-Besides what it can mentally do to people who look like us, this constant spread of violent media is making us indifferent towards the topic as a whole.
-I understand that violence isa part of everyday life, but that does not mean we should have no reaction when seeing it.
+Besides what it can mentally do to people who look like us, this constant spread of violent media makes us indifferent toward the topic as a whole.
+I understand that violence is a part of everyday life, but that does not mean we should have no reaction when seeing it.

 Desensitization is a process that diminishes emotional responsiveness to a negative or positive stimulus after repeated exposure to it.
 There are many differing studies on the effects of different types of media on the brain, so it would be ignorant to think that there is no effect at all.

-Daniel Linz, Edward Donner-stein, and Steven Penrod conducted a study in 1984 measuring the reactions of men to films portraying sexual violence against women.
+Daniel Linz, Edward Donner-stein and Steven Penrod conducted a study in 1984 measuring men's reactions to films portraying sexual violence against women.
 With each day of watching the violence, their anxiety decreased.
 With each day of watching, they considered the films less and less violent though it was in fact the same content.
 The men were presented a mock trial where a woman was a victim of sexual assault.
-The men who saw the films were less sympathetic towards the victim and sexual assault as a whole.
+The men who saw the films were less sympathetic toward the victim and sexual assault as a whole.

 This is how this gross desensitization can affect our real lives past the screen.
 Violence on TV or on social media, though it may be footage of actual happenings, is not the same as being in a real life run in with violence or being in a courtroom determining what violence is.
 How does one determine that if they have seen it so much that it is the norm?